ga4gh/pedigree/docs/source/concepts.rst

      - 1..1
      - Identifier of the relative ``Individual``; equivalent to the Biolink "object"

 Pedigree
 ========

-A clinical **Pedigree** is curated selection of information about a family, including the individuals, relationships between them, and relevant health conditions.
+A **Pedigree** is a set of individuals and the relationships between them.

 .. list-table::
    :header-rows: 1